 3. Requested Exemptions.
-Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(c) exempting from the provisions of Sections 57(a)(1) and (2) any transaction in which one or more of the Company, Fund II SBIC, Fund III SBIC or any future subsidiary would purchase all or a portion of the portfolio investments or other property held by one of the others.
-The Applicants also request an Order of the Commission exempting from the provisions of Sections 57(a)(1) and (2) any transaction in which a future subsidiary invests in securities of an issuer that may be deemed to be a person related to either the Company or Fund II SBIC or Fund III SBIC in a manner described in Section 57(b).
-Additionally, the Applicants request an Order of the Commission permitting the Company to invest in securities of an issuer that may be deemed to be a person related to a Subsidiary in a manner described in Section 57(b) and permitting Fund II SBIC or Fund III SBIC to invest in securities of an issuer that may be deemed to be a person related to the Company or the Subsidiaries in a manner described in Section 57(b).
+Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(c) exempting from the provisions of Sections 57(a)(1) and (2) any transaction in which one or more of the Company, Fund II SBIC, Fund III SBIC or any other Subsidiary would purchase all or a portion of the portfolio investments or other property held by one of the others.
+The Applicants also request an Order of the Commission exempting from the provisions of Sections 57(a)(1) and (2) any transaction in which any non-BDC Subsidiary invests in securities of an issuer that may be deemed to be a person related to either the Company or Fund II SBIC or Fund III SBIC in a manner described in Section 57(b), but only to the extent that any such transaction would not be prohibited if such Subsidiary were deemed to be part of the Company and not a separate company.
+Additionally, the Applicants request an Order of the Commission permitting the Company to invest in securities of an issuer that may be deemed to a Subsidiary in a manner described in Section 57(b) and permitting Fund II SBIC or Fund III SBIC to invest in securities of an issuer that may be deemed to be a person related to the Company or the Subsidiaries in a manner described in Section 57(b).
 It is the intent of this request only to permit the Company and the Subsidiaries to do that which they otherwise would be permitted to do within the provisions of the 1940 Act if they were one company, as opposed to the Subsidiaries being wholly-owned subsidiaries of the Company (including the interests owned by the General Partners).